-4.3.4 Impact on Transportation and Aviation
+4.2.5 Impact on Transportation and Aviation

 Potential impacts to transportation could include temporary disruption of traffic and conflicts with proposed roadway or utility improvements and may include increased traffic during construction of the proposed Project.
 However, the Project would generate only minor construction traffic at any given time or location.
 This traffic would consist of construction employees' personal vehicles, truck traffic for material deliveries, trucks for structure foundation work, and mobile cranes for structure erection.
 Such impacts, however, are usually temporary and short term.
-Road crossing permits and access permits will be required from TxDOT prior to construction, as the Consensus Route crosses FM 880.
-Permits and approvals may also be required for county roads.
+Road crossing permits and access permits will not be required from TxDOT prior to construction, as the Consensus Route does not cross a State-maintained roadway.

 The proposed transmission line should have no significant effect on aviation operations within the Study Area.
-According to Federal Aviation Regulations (FAR), Part 77, notification of the construction of the proposed transmission line will be required if structure heights exceed the height of an imaginary surface extending outward and upward at a slope of 100 to 1 for a horizontal distance of 20,000 feet from the nearest point of the nearest runway of a public or military airport having at least one runway longer than 3,200 ft.
+According to Federal Aviation Regulations (FAR), Part 77, notification of the construction of the proposed transmission line will be required if structure heights exceed the height of an imaginary surface extending outward and upward at a slope of 100 to 1 for a horizontal distance of 20,000 ft. from the nearest point of the nearest runway of a public or military airport having at least one runway longer than 3,200 ft.
 (FAA, 2011).
-For a public or military airport having a runway shorter than 3,200 feet, notification would be required if structure heights exceed the height of an imaginary surface extending at a slope of 50 to 1 for 10,000 feet.
-Notification is also required for structure heights exceeding the height of an imaginary surface extending outward and upward at a slope of 25 to 1 for a horizontal distance of 5,000 feet from the nearest point of the nearest landing and takeoff area for heliports.
+For a public or military airport having a runway shorter than 3,200 ft., notification would be required if structure heights exceed the height of an imaginary surface extending at a slope of 50 to 1 for 10,000 ft.
+Notification is also required for structure heights exceeding the height of an imaginary surface extending outward and upward at a slope of 25 to 1 for a horizontal distance of 5,000 ft. from the nearest point of the nearest landing and takeoff area for heliports.

-No FAA-registered airport is located within 20,000 feet, no private landing strip is located within 10,000 feet, and no helipad is located within 5,000 feet of the Consensus Route.
+No FAA-registered airport is located within 20,000 ft., no private landing strip is located within 10,000 ft., and no helipad is located within 5,000 ft. of the Consensus Route.
 The proposed Project would have no effect on aviation operations in the Study Area.

-4.3.5 Impact on Communication Towers
+4.2.6 Impact on Communication Towers

 The proposed Project would not be expected to have a significant impact on electronic communications in the Study Area.
-Based on available data and field reconnaissance, no AM radio transmitter is located within 10,000 feet of the Consensus Route.
-Additionally, no FM, cellular, or other electronic communications tower is located within 2,000 feet of the Consensus Route.
+Based on available data and field reconnaissance, no AM radio transmitter is located within 10,000 ft. of the Consensus Route.
+Additionally, no FM, cellular, or other electronic communications tower is located within 2,000 ft. of the Consensus Route.

-4.3.6 Impact on Utilities
+4.2.7 Impact on Utilities

 The proposed Project would not be expected to significantly impact existing utilities within the Study Area.
-No existing electric transmission line is crossed by the Consensus Route.
-Based on available RRC data and field reconnaissance, the Project crosses one pipeline, and one oil well is recorded within the proposed ROW.
-However, the recorded well is not visible on recent aerial imagery.
+Based on available data and field reconnaissance, existing utilities will be avoided or spanned.

-4.3.7 Impact on Aesthetics
+4.2.8 Impact on Aesthetics